moneycademy/cmse/README.md

 #The CMSe
-Free and Open-Source Content Managment System ("CMS") for e-Sports.
+Free and Open-Source Content Managment System ("CMS") for personal and business use.

 #What?
-CMSE was created by me and my main goal is to build a free and simple CMS for eSport use.
+CMSE was created by me and my main goal is to build a free and simple CMS.

 #Get started
 1. Upload the folder contents to your web server.